kanidm/webauthn-rs/README.md

 * We do not support all cryptographic primitive types (only limited to secure ones).
 * A large number of advertised features in webauthn do not function in the real world.

-This library has passed a security review performed by SUSE product security.
+This library has passed a security audit performed by SUSE product security.
 Other security reviews are welcome!

 Feedback
 --------

-The current design of the traits and configuration is open to feedback on how it can be improved - please use this library and contact the project on what can be improved!
+The current design of the library is open to feedback on how it can be improved - please use this library and contact the project on what can be improved!